 - Promoting Fundamental British Values as part of SMSC in schools

 For schools in the UK, British values refers to a set of values that the government believes are important for children to learn.
-They include respect for the rule of law, individual liberty, democracy, and mutual respect for and tolerance of different faiths and beliefs.
+They are sometimes referred to as Fundamental British Values or Core British Values and they include respect for the rule of law, individual liberty, democracy, and mutual respect for and tolerance of different faiths and beliefs.
 The promotion of these values in schools is part of the government's efforts to create a more cohesive and integrated society, as wellas as a way to protect children from extremist ideologies.

 The promotion of British values began after the terrorist attacks in London in 2005.
 After the attacks, the government introduced a number of policies and initiatives anaimed at promoting British values in schools, including the PREVENT program, designed to prevent radicalization and extremism.

 Respect for the rule of law means that everyone in society is treated equally and fairly, and that everyone follows the same rules and laws.
 This value promotes a sense of order and stability in society, and helps to prevent crime and other harmful behaviors.
 The UK justice system is a large part of this, including laws, police officers and courts.

 2. Individual liberty